ecklf/OpenCore-Lenovo-Flex-15/README.md

 **Notes for macOS 10.15 Catalina:**

-No big compatibility issues there.
-The patched audio layout for High Sierra worked also for Catalina (and Mojave).
-Make sure you use latest Clover, AppleALC and Lilu (with -lilubetaall flag).
+Installer will not boot on old Mojave configuration on Catalina Beta 5 onwards.
+Make sure to patch your `config.plist` to patch renaming EC0 to EC to have proper USB power mangement.

 Inbuilt Intel WiFi won't work!
 I use Broadcom BCM94352HMB (use brcm kexts if you also have this setup).
-For that card Catalina will need a modified BrcmPatchRAM2 or your Bluetooth won't work
+For that card Catalina will also need a modified BrcmPatchRAM2 or your Bluetooth won't work

-The **works** list below has been already tested on 10.15 public beta by myself.
+The **works** list below has been already tested by myself.
 No compatibility issues as of now.

-What works (as of macOS **10.15b**):
+What works (as of macOS **10.15 19A583**):

 - Ethernet
 - Touchscreen